 - is consistent with the University’s Education Strategy.

 MEA small grants are intended to support innovation or achieve impact in education and/or evaluate educational impact.
 The decision of the selection panel is final.
 No further correspondence will be entered into.

-Dissemination of project outcomes is integral to the aims of MEA in order to diffuse innovation at Monash.
-For this reason grant recipients are required to share what they have learned, and the outcomes of their grant, with colleagues through department/school/University events and channels beyond.
+Dissemination of project outcomes is integral to the aims of MEA designed to diffuse innovation at Monash.
+For this reason, grant recipients are required to share what they have learned, and the outcomes of their grant, with colleagues through department/school/University events and channels beyond.
 When preparing the Dissemination Plan section of your application, identify the significance of your project, who is most likely to use or benefit from your project’s findings and outcomes, and how plan to communicate and share what you have learned, or created, as a result of your project.